liammclennan/withouttheloop/contents/articles/2014-04-18-fsharp-csharp-statemachines/index.md

 This is a much better solution because it is statically checked by the compiler.
 There is no way that a consumer of the module can perform an invalid state transition.

+The type system models the relationship between Contract and each of the possible states (a Contract is a draft, or approved or historical) as well as the data attached to each state (a draft doesn't have a timestamp).